YaleDHLab/lab-workshops/intro-to-javascript/README.md

 ***

 #### CHALLENGE
-<b>Given what we've covered above, see if you can change the text content of your todo list's items, then see if you can add another todo list item to your page.</b>
+<b>Given what we've covered above, see if you can change the text content of each of your todo list's items.
+Once you accomplish that, see if you can add another todo list item to your page.</b>

 ***